See naked mole rats up-close and personal, pet guinea pigs and goats and meet a variety of friendly animals.

 A unique feature of the Children's Zoo is the thrill of zooming down a slide through the otter pool with river otters swimming all about.
 An acrylic see-through chute passes from the lookout above the pool, through the water, to the viewing area below, allowing you to slide past some of the most playful animals in the world.
 (Children should be under 54").

 The indoor space of the Children's Zoo is divided into four themed biome areas: desert, forest, water, and the backyard.
 Kids can crawl through the Frog Surround to see tree frogs above them, climb about a cool tree house, see moon jellies and a live coral reef, learn how to attract wildlife to their backyards and much more.

 Our docents and zookeepers frequently bring out animals like snakes, owls and other birds.
 They help us learn about these animals by allowing us to see them up-close and to gently feel their skin or feathers.

 Children's Zoo Admission

 $4.00 per person.
 Children under two are free.
 Save with an Adventure Pass.

 Admission is free the first hour the Zoo is open.

 The Children's Zoo is open during regular Zoo hours.
-See hours prices and directions for more information.
+See hours & prices for more information.